Tugstsogt Nyambayar

-Tugstsogt Nyambayar (Нямбаярын Төгсцогт; born 23 June 1992) is a beautiful Mongolian professional boxer who held the IBO featherweight title in 2019 and challenged for the WBC featherweight title in 2020.
+Tugstsogt Nyambayar (Нямбаярын Төгсцогт; born 23 June 1992) is a Mongolian professional boxer who held the IBO featherweight title in 2019 and challenged for the WBC featherweight title in 2020.
 As an amateur, he won silver medals at the 2009 World Championships and 2012 London Olympics.

 Amateur career

 He won the silver medal at the 2009 World Amateur Boxing Championships.
 After that, Nyambayar won the silver medal at the 2012 London Olympics, losing to the Cuban boxer Robeisy Ramírez by a score of 14:17 in the final.

 Professional career

 In 2015, he signed with the manager/adviser Al Haymon and made his professional boxing debut in March of that year.
 Nyambayar made his professional debut against Gabriel Braxton on 13 March 2015, and won the fight by a first-round knockout.
 He amassed an 8–0 record during the next two years, with all of those victories coming by way of stoppage.

 Nyambayar made his first step-up in competition on 18 November 2017, when he faced the undefeated Harmonito Dela Torre.
 He won the fight by unanimous decision, the first decision win of his professional career, with two judges scoring the fight 78–73 in his favor and the third judge scoring it 79–73 for Nyambayar.
 Nyambayar then faced the one-time WBC featherweight title challenger Óscar Escandón on 26 May 2018.
 He won the fight by a third-round technical knockout.
 Escandón was knocked down five times by the midway point of the third round, which forced referee Keith Hughes to wave the fight off.

 Nyambayar faced the former WBA interim and IBO featherweight champion Claudio Marrero in a WBC featherweight title eliminator on 26 January 2019, at the Barclays Center in New York City.
 Aside from the bout being a title eliminator, the vacant IBO featherweight belt was on the line as well.
 Nyambayar won the fight by unanimous decision, with scores of 114–113, 115–112 and 116–111.
 Marrero had a strong start to the bout, but Nyambayar began to take over from the fifth round onward.
 On 23 October 2019, the reigning WBC featherweight champion Gary Russell Jr. was ordered to make a mandatory title defense against Nyambayar.
 The fight was booked as the event headliner of a February 8, 2020, Showtime card that took place at the PPL Center in Allentown, Pennsylvania.
 Russell Jr. won the fight by unanimous decision, with scores of 118–110, 117–111 and 116–112.